Laboratory exercises (Digital Systems)

 - Lab six: Carry-lookahead adder.
 Complete a Haskell simulation of a fast adder.

 Software resources for the lab exercises are provided via a Mercurial repository, allowing for updates during term.
 You can browse the repository using a web interface, and instructions for making a local clone are provided as part of Lab zero.
-There are five subdirectories in the repository, corresponding to Labs zero to four.
+There are seven subdirectories in the repository, corresponding to Labs zero to six.
 Several files appear as independent copies in multiple directories, for example, the file

 hardware.h that specifies the locations of various I/O registers on the micro:bit, and the file